Ha Giang Loop In Vietnam – All You Need To Know [2023]

 DAY 3: CONTINUED

-The kids were showing off their skills by cliff jumping from the top of the falls into the deep rock pool below.
+The local kids were showing off their skills by cliff jumping from the top of the falls into the deep rock pool below.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng, du gia waterfall, du gia